Herman Hertzberger: Biography

 Herman Hertzberger was born on 6 July 1932 in Amsterdam.

 He completed his studies at the Delft University of Technology in 1958, where he was a professor from 1970 to 1999.

-From 1959 to 1963 he is a part of the infamous FORUM editorial, together with Aldo van Eyck and Jaap Bakema.
-They stir up the architectural discussion at the time, especially concerning the reconstruction of dwellings after the Second World War.
+From 1959 to 1963 he was a part of the infamous FORUM editorial, together with Aldo van Eyck and Jaap Bakema.
+The editorial stirred up the architectural discussion at the time, especially concerning the reconstruction of dwellings after the Second World War.

 Career

 Hertzberger and Aldo van Eyck influenced the development of the Dutch Structuralist movement of the 1960s and 1970s.
 Among his buildings are the experimental houses known as "Diagoon Houses" (1971), the Montessori school in Delft (1966–70) and the administration building for the Centraal Beheer Insurance Company building in Apeldoorn (1970–72).

 Hertzberger has been criticized for the inelegance of the façades of his buildings, and for concentrating on their functions and interiors rather than aesthetics.